apache/spark/docs/sql-error-conditions-missing-attributes-error-class.md

 ---
 layout: global
-title: UNSUPPORTED_INSERT error class
+title: MISSING_ATTRIBUTES error class
-displayTitle: UNSUPPORTED_INSERT error class
+displayTitle: MISSING_ATTRIBUTES error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with